-About the BA Business Management with Accounting (subject to validation) programme
+About the BA (Hons) Business Management with Accounting (subject to validation) programme

-This programme is subject to re-validation and further information will be released shortly.
+This programme is subject to final validation by the University of Hull and further information will be released shortly (February 2019).

 Packed with sharp-edge management theory and practice, to offer a thorough grounding in business management.
 The BA Business Management with Accounting course (validated by the University of Hull) is a contemporary, cutting-edge programme designed for students who wish to study business from a management perspective, who have a particular interest in the area of financial management.
 Although the programme contains a clear specialist finance pathway it is packed with sharp-edge management theory and practice designed to expand career options by also offering a thorough grounding in business management.
 Emphasis is placed on personal effectiveness and development within a managerial role, ensuring you are equipped with the necessary attributes to succeed in today’s dynamic business environment.

-For 2017 entry onwards: applicants require 96 points from two A’ Levels, GCE and AVCE Double Award or 60 Access to HE credits .
-Students are also required to hold English & Maths GCSE (or equivalent) grade C or above.
+Applicants require 80 UCAS points.
+Students are also required to hold English & Maths GCSE (or equivalent) grade 4 or above.

-Non academic entry: students with no traditional entry qualifications will be interviewed, set an appropriate piece of work (1000 word essay) and a judgement made taking into account their academic potential and relevant experience.
+Applicants with no traditional entry qualifications will be interviewed, set an appropriate piece of work and a judgement made taking into account their academic potential and relevant experience.

 Those students wishing to enter through advanced standing may do so through the APCL and APEL process.

 In year one you will discover the business world and engage in a variety of business disciplines that prepare you for a career in accounting management.
 The modules give you the fundamentals necessary to understand how business works and enables you to learn in a creative, imaginative and innovative way.

 - Management of People

 - Introduction to Accounting